- Antonio Giovinazzi

 |First race||Australian Grand Prix||Albert Park||March 18, 2007||Race results|

-From an early age Lewis Hamilton attracted attention as a potential F1 champion and he did not disappoint.
-Equipped with an assured racing style which belief his years, Hamilton rose rapidly through the ranks, a rise which culminated in becoming the sport's youngest world champion in 2008.
+From an early age Lewis Hamilton attracted attention as a potential F1 champion and as he grew older he did not disappoint.
+Equipped with an assured racing style which belied his years, Hamilton rose rapidly through the ranks, a rise which culminated in becoming the sport's youngest world champion in 2008.
 Hamilton has polarised opinion during his time in F1, but he is undoubtedly one of a dying breed of thoroughbred racers and capable of collecting even more titles in the coming years.

-Hamilton took his first steps towards F1 in 1993, aged eight, when he started karting at Rye House Kart Circuit in his home county of Hertfordshire.
-By ten he was British Champion and on collecting his award at the Autosport Awards Ceremony, the youngster approached McLaren team boss Ron Dennis and told him, "I want to race for you one day."
-Dennis wrote in his autograph book that he should "give him a call in nine years".
+Hamilton took his first steps towards F1 in 1993, aged eight, when he started karting at Rye House Circuit in his home county of Hertfordshire.
+By ten he was British Champion and on collecting his award at the Autosport Awards Ceremony, he approached McLaren team boss Ron Dennis and told him, "I want to race for you one day."
+Dennis wrote in Hamilton's autograph book that he should "give him a call in nine years".
 Less than three years later Dennis signed Hamilton to the McLaren Mercedes Young Driver Support Programme with the intention of developing him into the ultimate racing driver.

 After the departure of Kimi Raikkonen to Ferrari and Juan Pablo Montoya to NASCAR, McLaren found themselves requiring two drivers for the 2007 season.
-In November the news came that the racing fraternity had long been expecting - Hamilton would drive for McLaren in 2007 alongside Spaniard Fernando Alonso.
+In November the news came that the racing fraternity had long been expecting -- Hamilton would drive for McLaren in 2007 alongside Spaniard Fernando Alonso.

 Although stunning, Hamilton's first season in Formula One was not without drama.
 He regularly outperformed reigning world champion Alonso, standing on the podium after each of the first nine races.
 He scored his first race win in Canada, and followed it up one week later with his second at the US Grand Prix.
-Leading the championship, Hamilton was now being billed to do the unthinkable and win the world championship at his first attempt.
+Leading the championship, Hamilton was now being billed to do the unthinkable and win the world title at his first attempt.

 After a mixed second half to the season, which saw heavy crashes and conflict with Alonso, the teams arrived in Brazil for the final race of the year.
 Hamilton was leading Alonso and Raikkonen by four and seven points respectively and lined up ahead of both of them on the grid.
 He could have so easily taken the championship but a gearbox issue early in the race dropped him down the order and resulted in him missing out on the title by just one point.

-Contracted at McLaren until the end of 2012, Hamilton was linked to a move away during 2011 but insisted he sees his future with the team.
+Contracted at McLaren until the end of 2012, Hamilton was linked to a move away during 2011 but insisted he saw his future with the team.
 However, after another season in which McLaren was unable to challenge for the championship, Hamilton's patience appeared to be running out.

-Pre-season testing was encouraging and even though Hamilton tried to temper expectations he secured a podium in just his second race for the team as Mercedes emerged as the biggest threat to Red Bull.
-His first pole came in just the third race in China, but the car was undermined by tyre issues.
-The main blot on the year was a controversial tyre test, but the undoubted highlight was his dominant win in Hungary and fourth in the standings - with one point less than he scored for McLaren in 2012 - exceeded early hopes.
+Pre-season testing was encouraging and even though Hamilton tried to temper expectations, he secured a podium in just his second race for the team as Mercedes emerged as the biggest threat to defending champions Red Bull.
+His first pole came in just the third race in China, but the car struggled on its tyres in the race.

 Strengths and Weaknesses

-His dominant 2014 campaign in which he showed the maturity which has been lacking from previous campaigns.
-He took 11 victories on route to his second world championship.
+His dominant 2014 season in which he showed the maturity which had been lacking from previous campaigns.
+He took 11 victories en route to his second world championship.

 Being disqualified from the Australian Grand Prix in 2009 after being found guilty of "misleading the stewards" over a yellow flag incident with Jarno Trulli.